 St. Maarten is one of the best Caribbean islands for couples who seek out shared adventures.
 Venture just beyond the city of Philipsburg into the lush rainforest of St. Maarten.
 Brave the adventure course at Loterie Farm (pronounced like “lottery”), a nature preserve known for its thrilling ziplines, suspended bridges, and rope swings.

 St. Maarten is also a fascinating island for its dual personalities: the Dutch side and the French side.
 Enjoy the romantic French side (which is called Sint Martin instead) on a day trip to Marigot, the French capital.
 Experience French Riviera vibes at Grand Case Beach as you nosh on patisserie and people watch from the local bistros, or do some shopping in St. Maarten at the duty-free shops.

 Maho Beach is famous for its proximity to the airport, and tourists and locals gather on the beach to watch planes fly overhead.
-Some of the best snorkeling on the island is past Marigot at Simpson Bay Lagoon, an unspoiled white-sand beach that opens up to nearly transparent waters and bright pops of coral.
+One of the best St. Maarten beaches for snorkeling is Simpson Bay Lagoon, an unspoiled white-sand beach that opens up to nearly transparent waters and bright pops of coral.

 Surprise your animal-loving partner with one-of-a-kind experiences like swimming with giant leatherback turtles at Turtle Bay.
-Less than an hour outside Bridgetown, you can also visit the Barbados Wildlife Reserve, where you can see dozens of protected species from birds and reptiles to green monkeys.
+Less than an hour outside Bridgetown, you can also visit the Barbados Wildlife Reserve, where you can see dozens of protected animals in the Caribbean from birds and reptiles to green monkeys.

-Foodies, this is your chance to sample traditional Barbadian dishes like cou cou, fish cakes, and mouthwatering macaroni pie.
+Foodies, this is your chance to sample traditional Barbados food like cou cou, fish cakes, and mouthwatering macaroni pie.
 A rum tasting or tour of St. Nicholas Abbey, a plantation turned distillery, is another must-do during a day in Bridgetown.

 Read: Best Beaches in Barbados